 - Aged Assessments Receivable.
-This report lists owners in your community who have not fully paid assessments and other fees by the end of the accounting period.
+This report lists owners in your community who have failed to fully pay assessments and other fees by the time the accounting time concludes.
 It also includes details on the amount of their outstanding debt.

 - Prepaid Assessments.
 This report records all prepaid assessments.
-It lists down all owners who have paid assessments in advance, along with the amount each owner prepaid, and the total prepaid balance.
+It lists down all residents who have settled their assessments ahead of time.
+It also includes the overall prepaid balance and the amount paid in advance.

 3. Modified Accrual Basis of Accounting

 In terms of revenues, the modified accrual basis of accounting follows the same pattern as the accrual method.
-This method reports revenues when they are earned, as opposed to when they are received.
+This method reports revenues when you earn them, in contrast to when you receive them.
 On the other hand, you only report expenses when they are paid as opposed to incurred.
 This process borrows from the cash method of accounting.

 When using modified accrual accounting, it is important to understand how your financial statements will turn out.
 With the modified accrual basis method, the amounts on the balance sheet will equal the amounts for Prepaid Assessments and Assessments Receivable.
 This is similar to the accrual basis method.

 Modified accrual is a bit different than accrual, though.
-For example, if you report unpaid invoices under Accounts Payable, the amounts will be different than those recorded on the balance sheet.
+For example, if you report unpaid invoices under Accounts Payable, the amounts will be different than those recorded on the statement of financial position.
 Why?
 Because you used the cash method to record these expenses.